 2. Add Plus One Buttons and A Google Plus Follow Button to your Website

 We all know the importance of social sharing and Plus One buttons are no exception.
 Just like the “Like,” “Tweet,” or “Pin It” button, Plus Ones are another avenue for potential clients to share your content.
 It allows your website visitors to instantly share your content with their circles.
 Google also stores all of your Plus Ones across the web so they are viewable within a member’s profile.
-You can see an example of this on my profile here.

 The Google Plus Follow button is another widget you should add to your website.
 It instantly allows visitors to add you to their circles without leaving your website.
-You can add one here.

 3. Promote Your Posts